AljanScholtens/taiga-boilerplate/README.md

 ## Bugs, requests and questions

 - Found a bug or need a feature?
 Post an [issue](https://github.com/studiowolf/taiga-boilerplate/issues/new) or do a [pull request](https://github.com/studiowolf/taiga-boilerplate/pulls).
 - Questions?
-Mail me at [aljan@studiowolf.nl](mailto:aljan@studiowolf.nl) or tweet to [twitter.com/aljanscholtens](http://twitter.com/aljanscholtens).
+Mail me at [aljan@studiowolf.com](mailto:aljan@studiowolf.com) or tweet to [twitter.com/aljanscholtens](http://twitter.com/aljanscholtens).

 ## Background

 As an interface designer I had the problem with most other boilerplates that they are created for developers.
 You'll get everything you need to build a prototype rapidly, but adjusting and adding components and design can be difficult.
 That's why we built our own boilerplate, Taiga Boilerplate.

 Taiga is inspired by these awesome people: Miller Medeiros, Paul Irish, Olav Bjørkøy and Jonathan Snook.

 ## Copyright and license

-Copyright 2012-2014 by [Studio Wolf](http://studiowolf.nl) under the [MIT License](LICENSE).
+Copyright 2012-2015 by [Studio Wolf](http://studiowolf.com) under the [MIT License](LICENSE).